ltw-webdev-3/curriculum/exporting-from-photoshop.md

       Notice these important settings:

       - You can play with “Perceptual” and “Diffusion” to control the dithering—but it won’t make any difference for this graphic
+      - “Transparency” doesn’t need to be checked because we don’t need transparency for this graphic
       - Check “Interlaced”
       - Un-check “Embed Color Profile”
       - Check “Convert to sRGB”